-Depending on the required resolution and maximum configurable speed, bits 5 and 6 of the module configuration can be used to set the bit position at which the 1s position of the full steps starts.
+Depending on the required resolution and maximum configurable speed, bits 5 and 6 of the "module configuration" on page 47 can be used to set the bit position at which the 1s position of the full steps starts.

 Example for 5-bit microsteps, i.e. bits 5 and 6 of the module configuration are set to binary 00: